Shuunen/ging/README.md

 - [ ] remove eslintrc overrides for vue files
 - [ ] add benchmarks for common tasks : build, lint, test, etc
 - [ ] migrate to Nuxt
+- [ ] use Shuutils state instead of Pinia

 ## Thanks